Expert, balanced mediation for fair financial settlements & child arrangements

 The issues covered in mediation might include:

-1. Division of money, assets and debts
+1. Division of property, savings & investments, pensions and debts

 2. Spousal maintenance